 No, international airfare is an additional cost.
 You can find airfare estimates by visiting our Travel Information pages.

-After leading trips for over 30 years, we have found this is the safest and most orderly way to operate.
+After leading trips for 40 years, we have found this is the safest and most orderly way to operate.
 We can control ticketing, routing changes, and have a chaperone onboard.
 There have been times in the past when parents ticketed their children to San Jose, California instead of San José, Costa Rica by mistake, and our group tickets minimize some of these wrinkles.